-If you are covered by the PPO 750, PPO 1500, PPO 2500 or Out-of-Area Options, contacting your Network/Claim Administrator before receiving services allows you to find out if:
+If you are covered by the PPO 750, PPO 1500, PPO 2500, or Out-of-Area Options, contacting your Network/claim administrator before receiving services allows you to find out if:

-- The recommended service or treatment is covered by your selected Medical Benefit Option. - Your Physician's proposed charges fall within the Plan's out-of-Network reimbursement rates or if covered under the Out-of-Area option, if your Physician's proposed charges fall within the Usual and Prevailing Fee Limits.
-If you are covered by the PPO 750, PPO 1500 or PPO 2500 Option and you are using a PPO Provider, the Provider's fees are not subject to the Usual and Prevailing Fee Limits.
-However, you may want to contact your Network/Claims Administrator to determine if the proposed services are covered under your selected Medical Benefit Option or to obtain cost information for different in-Network Providers.
+- The recommended service or treatment is covered by your selected Medical Benefit Option. - Your Physician's proposed charges fall within the Plan's out-of-Network reimbursement rates.

+You may also contact your Network/claims administrator to determine if the proposed services are covered under your selected Medical Benefit Option or to obtain cost information for different in-Network Providers.

-Please note that even if you contact your Network/Claim Administrator for a pre-determination of benefits in advance of receiving services, your Network/Claim Administrator may make adjustments upon receipt of your claim based on the treatment and the Plan's allowed amount.
-Payment of a claim depends upon the amount and type of coverage available at the time the claim is submitted, and the claim is still subject to all provisions, limitations and exclusions of the Plan(s) (such as eligibility and enrollment requirements, coverage rules, benefit amounts and maximums, etc.).
+Please note that even if you contact your Network/claim administrator for a pre-determination of benefits in advance of receiving services, your Network/claim administrator may make adjustments upon receipt of your claim based on the treatment and the Plan's allowed amount.
+Payment of a claim depends upon the amount and type of coverage available at the time the claim is submitted, and the claim is still subject to all provisions, limitations and exclusions of the Plan(s) (such as eligibility and enrollment requirements, coverages, benefit amounts and maximums, etc.).

-If you are having Outpatient surgery, your Network/Claims Administrator (as part of the Hospital Pre-authorization process) will determine the Medical Necessity of your proposed surgery before making a pre-determination of benefits.
-You Network/Claim Administrator will mail you a written response.
+If you are having Outpatient surgery, your Network/claims administrator (as part of the Hospital Preauthorization process) will determine the Medical Necessity of your proposed surgery before making a pre-determination of benefits.
+Your Network/claim administrator will mail you a written response.

-For hospital stays, your Network/Claim Administrator can predetermine the amount payable by the Plan.
+For hospital stays, your Network/claim administrator can predetermine the amount payable by the Plan.
 A pre-determination does not pre-authorize the length of a hospital stay or determine Medical Necessity.
-You must call your Network/Claims Administrator for pre-authorization (see "Prior Authorization").
+You must call your Network/claims administrator for pre-authorization (see "Prior Authorization").

 Prior Authorization Recommended Assistant surgeon A fee for an assistant surgeon is only covered when there is a demonstrated Medical Necessity.
-To determine if there is a Medical Necessity, you should contact your Network/Claims Administrator.
+To determine if there is a Medical Necessity, you should contact your Network/claims administrator.
 Multiple Surgical Procedures If you are having Multiple Surgical Procedures performed at the same time, any procedure that is not the primary reason for surgery is covered at a reduced reimbursement rate because surgical preparation fees are included in the fee for the primary surgeon.
-You can contact your Network/Claims Administrator to find out how the Plan reimburses the cost for any additional procedures.
-Wellness Preventive Services Contact your Network/Claims Administrator to determine if your option covers a specific preventive service for a particular medical condition.
+You can contact your Network/claims administrator to find out how the Plan reimburses the cost for any additional procedures.
+Wellness Preventive Services Contact your Network/claims administrator to determine if your option covers a specific preventive service for a particular medical condition.